emmanueluche/dune_imperium_uprising_4/Manual.md

 ### AGENTS (Page 6)

+> Red agent icon on the left

 You start the game with two Agents (and can gain a third during play).
 You send Agents to spaces on the game board, sometimes gathering resources, sometimes paying resources to advance your strategy.
 (This is explained fully in Phase 2: Player Turns, while board spaces are described in detail in the separate Board Space Guide sheet.)

 In DUNE: IMPERIUM — UPRISING, Agents and cards are tightly linked; you can't send an Agent to a board space without ﬁrst playing a card that allows it.

-> There Is No Mentat Agent In Uprising.
+> There Is No Mentat Agent In UPRISING.

 ### FACTIONS (Page 7)